How Stress Affects Thyroid Function

 Written by Kathy Lynch, PharmD – Women’s International Pharmacy

 As difficult as it may be to decipher the symptoms of improper thyroid function, stress may also be part of the problem.
 Acute stress results in high cortisol levels, which interferes with the conversion of T4 to active T3.
 Stress does this, in part, by inhibiting the absorption of selenium and other nutrients like vitamins A, B6, and B12, which are vital to proper T4 conversion.
 Ironically, low cortisol levels (which result from chronic stress) also impair thyroid function by interfering with T3’s ability to enter the cells.
 Without making sure the adrenals are functioning properly, a vicious cycle continues, even with traditional thyroid supplementation.
 Oral hydrocortisone is available as Cortef and in compounded preparations.

-- Overcoming Thyroid Disorders, 2nd ed. by David Brownstein, M.D.; Medical Alternatives Press; West Bloomfield, MI; 2008.
+- Brownstein D. Overcoming Thyroid Disorders.
+2nd ed.
+Medical Alternatives Press; West Bloomfield, MI; 2008.

-- Stop the Thyroid Madness: A Patient Revolution Against Decades of Inferior Thyroid Treatment by Janie A. Bowthorpe, M.Ed.; Laughing Grape Publishing; Florence, CO; 2008.
+- Bowthorpe JA.
+Stop the Thyroid Madness: A Patient Revolution Against Decades of Inferior Thyroid Treatment.
+Laughing Grape Publishing; Florence, CO; 2008.